tieval: An Evaluation Framework for Temporal Information Extraction Systems: tieval

 To get a practical understanding of the runtime of the temporal closure algorithm, we executed it on all documents currently available in\texttt{tieval}.
 On a computer with an Intel Core i5-8500 CPU, the algorithm took less than half a second for $95\%$ of the documents, while the worst-case scenario took roughly $1.6$ seconds.

 This finalizes the presentation of the main functionalities, and some inner workings, of the first version of \texttt{tieval}.
 The current version already provides functionalities that (we believe) will be beneficial for the TIE community.
 However, we already have some ideas to further improve this library.
-These ideas are discussed in section \ref{sec:future_work}.
+These ideas are discussed in section~\ref{sec:future_work}.

-\section{Observations}
+\subsection{Observations}

 While building \texttt{tieval}, and in particular the \texttt{datasets} module, we found some inconsistencies in the corpus we were working with.
-For instances, we found that the articles \texttt{APW20000115.0209} and \texttt{APW20000107.0088} of the AQUAINT corpus contained the same news article, differing only in the annotations and in the value of the document creation time.
-This type of inconsistencies were mitigated by implementing data cleaning processes that changed the original annotations.
+For instance, we found that the articles \texttt{APW20000115.0209} and \texttt{APW20000107.0088} of the AQUAINT corpus contained the same news article, differing only in the annotations and in the value of the document creation time.
+These inconsistencies were mitigated by implementing data-cleaning processes that changed the original annotations.
 Consequently, the results on the \texttt{tieval} framework will (most frequently) not resemble the exact result that was reported in previous works, even if the same model is employed.